Links & Resources

 Geometer's Sketchpad

-Another LaTeX platform, free for individual users, is Overleaf.
-This online (cloud-based) LaTex editor has everything a new user might need, including extensive help resources, and can be used in much the same manner as Google Docs for purposes of collaborative writing.
+Free for individual users, Overleaf is an online (cloud-based) LaTex editor that has everything a new user might need.
+This includes extensive help resources, and features for purposes of collaborative writing.

 R